lundqvistr/manual_medfak_research_data/manual.md

 Unit of observation |

 ### Tidy data
+There are many ways to organize data where subsequent processing can be difficult.
+The ways in which they should be organized to make processing easier is however not that many.
+Some general recommendations:
 - Each column corresponds to one variable in the dataset
 - Each row corresponds to one observation
 - All variables in the dataset have the same unit of observation -förklara vad som menas